xyproto/duckling/README.md

 Use the arrow keys to move and space to fire.

-* Requires Python 2 and Pygame.
+* Requires Python 2 and SDL/Pygame.
 * Can use the Psyco module.
 * Has particle effects.
-* Can shoot upwards too.

 Screenshot
 ----------